kgdunn/pid-book/univariate-review/univariate-review.rst

 	:align: center
 	:scale: 100

-There is one other requirement we have to observe to use the :math:`t`-distribution: the values that we sample, :math:`x_i` must come from a normal distribution (carefully note that in the previous section we didn't have this restriction!).
+There is one other requirement we have to ensure in order to use the :math:`t`-distribution: the values that we sample, :math:`x_i` must come from a normal distribution (carefully note that in the previous section we didn't have this restriction!).
 Fortunately it is easy to check this requirement: just use the :ref:`q-q plot method described earlier <univariate_check_for_normality_qqplot>`.
 Another requirement, which we had before, was that we must be sure these measurements, :math:`x_i`, are independent.

 .. image:: ../figures/univariate/t-distribution-derivation.png
 	:align: center